-where $f_{ij}(t)=-f_{ji}(t)$ denotes the flow exchanged between vertices $i$ and $j$ for $i\neq j$, and $f_i(t)$ is an arbitrary external flow.
+where $f_{ij}(t)=-f_{ji}(t)$ denotes the flow exchange between vertices $i$ and $j$ for $i\neq j$ and $f_i(t)$ is an arbitrary external flow.
 In the absence of external flows [i.e., $f_i(t)=0$ for all $i$], $\sum_{i=1}^Nx_i(t)$ is invariant.
-Examples of Eq.~\eqref{eq:det.eq} include the master equation of Markov jump processes, rate equation of biochemical reaction networks, and time evolution of observables in quantum systems.
-We define a time-dependent velocity, which is the sum of the absolute values of external and exchanged flows, given by
+Examples of Eq.~\eqref{eq:det.eq} include the master equation of Markov jump processes, rate equation of chemical reaction networks, and time evolution of the observables in quantum systems.
+We define a time-dependent velocity \cite{fnt5}, which is the sum of the absolute values of the external and exchanged flows, given by